RyanColl/COMP-3330-week5/README.md

 Put is similar to PATCH, but instead of going into an entry and mutating a piece of data, PUT replaces the entire object, keeping the same id.

 #### POST
 Post is used for adding new pieces of data to the database.
 You cannot actually POST on http://localhost:3000/api/users/placetheidhere because it doesnt make sense.
 You want to create new pieces of data with POST, therefore sending it to the http://localhost:3000/api/users url makes sense.
-Follow this with a get request to see the new entry.
+Follow this with a GET request to see the new entry.

 #### GET
 GET is similar to its word; it gets a requested resource.
 The server returns the list of users with a get request.
 The server will also give you the user if you use a GET request on this url: http://localhost:3000/api/users/placetheidhere .

 ## Command Scripts
-1. "start": "node Server.js"
+1. "build": "react-scripts build",
-2. "rebuild": "npm i && npm start"
+2. "launch": "npm run build && node Server.js"

-The "start" script is what i use to run my server.
-It simply executes node on "Server.js".
-The "rebuild" script is perfect for individuals without the node modules folder in their project.
-Just type "npm run rebuild", and all the dependencies will be downloaded, and the server started.
+The build script is important when blending react and express.
+The build script builds my react app into the build folder for my express app to host.
+The launch script builds the app and then launches the server.
+It is essential that when working like this you rebuild your react app every time you host, or your changes will not show up.

 ## Mongoose